-For every project, you must provide the contact information of someone who can verify the work that you did.
+Then, for every project, you must provide the contact information of someone who can verify the work that you did.
 If you are chosen for an audit, that person will automatically be contacted by PMI.
-If possible, contact this person when you submit your application and let them know what you plan to submit regarding project name, responsibilities, etc. This way, they are not taken by surprise and will know up front what you told PMI so you can 1) find out prior to submitting your application if they do not agree with what you said and 2) ensure the information they provide to PMI will be consistent with the information you provided.
+If possible, contact this person when you submit your application and let them know what you plan to submit regarding project name, responsibilities, etc..
+This way, they are not taken by surprise and will know up front what you told PMI so you can 1) find out prior to submitting your application if they do not agree with what you said and 2) ensure the information they provide to PMI will be consistent with the information you provided.

-I recommend this because I have seen people who ran into problems during an audit because they couldn't get in touch with their contact person or because they found out their contact person was not going to be as supportive as they thought.
+I recommend this because I have seen people who have had to change their contact person when they found out their original person was not going to be as supportive as they thought or had a very different opinion regarding their role and deliverables on the project.